Striped Bass Season 2015

 Fishing regulations have helped to minimize the exploitation of the District's fisheries resources.
 The District introduced regulations that limit the size and number of a select fish species that anglers are allowed to keep.
 Surveys of migratory and resident fish, fish habitat, fish health, and anglers' practices are conducted.
 These activities provide valuable information to better understand and advance the efforts to increase the number and diversity of fish in its waters.

 Public Health Advisory

-DDOE urges limited consumption of Anacostia and Potomac river fish.
+DOEE urges limited consumption of Anacostia and Potomac river fish.
 PCBs and other chemical contaminants have continued to be found in certain fish species caught in the Potomac and Anacostia rivers and their tributaries, including Rock Creek, within the Distric's boundaries.
-Because of these findings, DDOE advises the general public to limit consumption of fish from all DC waters, as follows:
+Because of these findings, DOEE advises the general public to limit consumption of fish from all DC waters, as follows:

 - Do not eat: Catfish, carp, or eel.

 - May eat: One-half pound per month of largemouth bass, or one-half pound per week of sunfish or other fish.

 - Choose to eat: Younger and smaller fish of legal size.